doinyco/doinyco/README.md

 * 🌍  I'm based in Seattle, WA
 * 📝 See my resume at [Doina's-resume](https://github.com/doinyco/doina-resume)
 * 🖥️  See my portfolio at [Portfolio](http://doinyco.github.io/personal_portfolio)
-* 🧠  I'm learning how to integrate AI in the app I am currently working on
 *  🤝  I'm open to collaborating on Full stack & Backend projects

 ### Skills